Ross Creek (Central Queensland): Flora and fauna

 Sandy at its mouth, Ross Creek becomes muddier on the other side of the bridge and is popular for mud crabs.
-Hectares of low lying land either side of Ross Creek fills at high tide, providing the perfect environment for mangroves to grow.
+Hectares of low-lying land either side of Ross Creek fills at high tide, providing the perfect environment for mangroves to grow.
 In turn, the mangroves give shelter to crustaceans, prawns, and fish.
 Queensland Government studies have identified ten different species of mangrove in the Ross Creek-Fig Tree Creek system.

 Ross Creek is also famous as a breeding ground for colonies of flying foxes.
 The mangroves provide a permanent home for approximately 2,000 black flying foxes (Pteropus alecto), as well as a seasonal camp for several hundred thousand little red flying foxes (Pteropus scapulatus).

 History

-Prior to Local Government Amalgamations in 2008, all areas on the Capricorn Coast were administered by Livingstone Shire Council but are now part of Rockhampton Region.
+The Livingstone Bridge was built across Ross Creek in 1926 to facilitate land development in Cooee Bay.
+It was replaced in 1972 by the Henry Beak Bridge, named after former Livingstone Shire Council Chairman Henry Beak.

 Several trawlers still berth in Ross Creek, the remnants of an intensive sea scallop fishing industry based at Ross Creek up until Rosslyn Bay took shape in the 1970s.

-Also visible on the eastern wall by the creek mouth are the remains of a concrete-and-stone salt water pool that was built in the 1950s as a safe swimming place for children.
+Also visible on the eastern wall by the creek mouth are the remains of a concrete-and-stone saltwater pool that was built in the 1950s as a safe swimming place for children.